conversionmedia/docker-all-inkl/readme.md

 # docker-all-inkl
-Apache webserver configuration for Docker adapted by ALL-INKL webhosting.
+Dockerised Apache webserver configuration adapted by ALL-INKL webhosting.

 ## xdebug
 Xdebug connect to the remote host under the IP address 10.254.254.254.